 - Airbnb – Find lodging by locals (private rooms or an entire place)

-- Booking.com – Fantastic for finding the cheapest hotel rates and very user-friendly (my one stop site I go to if I want to book a hotel/resort.
+- Booking.com – Fantastic for finding the cheapest hotel rates and very user-friendly.
+The one stop site I go to if I want to book a hotel/resort.
 (Use THIS link to get $25 off your booking.)

 - VRBO – Basically, the older version of Airbnb but sometimes you can find great places that aren’t listed on Airbnb

 - Hostel World – Hostels aren’t as scary as you may have seen on a movie.
 Some even have individual rooms similar to a hotel.
 Just be smart and look at ratings/reviews.
 This is the best site for searching for hostels